ashcodez11/Sales-Revenue-Dashboard/README.md

 ##  About

-This project is a **Sales & Revenue Analysis Dashboard** developed using **Microsoft Excel** as part of the **Thiranex Data Analytics Internship**.
+This project was developed as **Task 1** of the **Thiranex Data Analytics Internship**.

-The dashboard demonstrates how raw sales data can be transformed into meaningful business insights using Pivot Tables, Pivot Charts, Filters, and Slicers.
-It enables users to analyze sales performance across different dimensions such as time, region, and state.
+The objective was to build an interactive **Sales & Revenue Analysis Dashboard** in Microsoft Excel by importing a real-world sales dataset and visualizing key business metrics.
+The dashboard enables users to analyze revenue trends, compare sales across years, zones, and states, and gain actionable business insights using Pivot Tables, Pivot Charts, Filters, and Slicers.

+The project focuses on transforming raw sales data into meaningful visualizations to support data-driven decision-making.
 ---

 ##  Project Objective